 Robo-advisors are competing to offer lower fees than their peers, and all that competition can be good for the consumer.
 The trend toward offering robo-advising services is a response to the preferences of younger Americans who would prefer easy, online advisory services with mobile apps to match.

-But keep in mind that robo-advisors rely on your answers to questions that give them a sense of your goals, investment knowledge and risk tolerance.
+Keep in mind that robo-advisors rely on your answers to questions that give them a sense of your goals, investment preferences and risk tolerance.
 Make sure you answer these questions honestly, or you could end up with an investment strategy that’s more or less aggressive than what you really want.
-Always shop around for low fees and find the best deal you can get for your needs.
-And of course, if you feel you want a more hands-on approach, you can find a local financial advisor – a human one! – to help you with your finances.
+Additionally, look for the best deal you can get, while still meeting your personal needs.

-- While there are certainly financial and practical benefits to a robo-advisor, they don’t fully replace a financial advisor – especially the personalized financial planning services that many advisors offer.
-Fortunately, finding an advisor doesn’t have to be hard.
-SmartAsset’s free tool pairs you with up to three advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- While there are certainly financial and practical benefits to a robo-advisor, they don’t fully replace a human financial advisor.
+This is especially true when it comes to the personalized financial planning services that many advisors offer.
+Fortunately, finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool connects you with up to three advisors in your area in five minutes.
+Get started now.